-Budget Deliberation Council may pass resolutions making amendments to the proposed budget within 30 days of receiving the proposed budget from the Mayor. • The Mayor may veto a resolution passed by Council within 10 days of the expiry of Council's amendment period. • Council may override the Mayor if two thirds of Council vote to override the veto within 15 days of the expiry of the Mayor's veto period.
-The Budget Chair role will continue to be utilized to moderate discussion around amendments and vetoes.
+Budget Deliberation Council may pass resolutions making amendments to the proposed budget within 30 days of receiving the proposed budget from the Mayor.
+The Mayor may veto a resolution passed by Council within 5 days.
+Council may override the Mayor if two thirds of Council vote to override the veto within 10 days.
+During the December 4 budget meeting: The Budget Chair role will continue to be utilized to moderate discussion around amendments and vetoes.
 Members of Council may bring forward resolutions to make changes to the budget, each of which will require a simple majority of Council as in the past.
 The Mayor may then veto a resolution passed by Council.
 Council may then override the Mayor with a two-thirds (6 members) vote.
-The Mayor and Council may then choose to confirm that no further resolutions or vetoes will be brought forward and shorten the related timeframes in accordance with legislation.
+The Mayor and Council may then choose to confirm that no further resolutions or vetoes will be brought forward.
 Should that occur, the Town's budget will be considered finalized at the meeting.
 Final Approved Budget Council will not vote on the budget; it will be passively deemed adopted when various rights of the Mayor and Council are exhausted.
 After the budget has been deemed to be final (based on the steps noted above), staff will prepare a final budget document that is consistent with the Town's past practice with respect to content.
 The final levy amount will also be utilized to prepare the Town's final tax levy by-law for the year as well.

+Report To: Council

 From: Glen Cowan, Chief Financial Officer / Treasurer

+Date: September 11, 2023

 Report No: CORS-044-23

 Subject: Capital Variance Report - June 2023

-Recommendation: THAT the new budget adjustments that amount to a net decrease of

-\$4,774,119 to approved capital projects, including the transfers to/from reserves and reserve funds as summarized in the Financial

-Impact section of report CORS-044-23, be approved;

-THAT the capital projects identified as pending closure in Appendix
+Recommendation: THAT the new budget adjustments that amount to a net decrease of \$4,774,119 to approved capital projects, including the transfers to/from reserves and reserve funds as summarized in the Financial Impact section of report CORS-044-23, be approved; THAT the capital projects identified as pending closure in Appendix

 B, with an approved budget totalling \$12,250,734 be closed.